Careers

 Electoral Program

 Our flagship electoral program works to get Democrats elected to strategic state legislative seats by supporting campaigns with grassroots action.
 We “sister” volunteers from deep blue districts with carefully targeted races in swing districts, where flipping control of the state legislature will advance progressive policy.
-Our volunteers canvass, phonebank, write postcards, textbank, and fundraise for candidates.
-We welcome volunteers and candidates of all genders.
+Our volunteers canvass, phonebank, write postcards, textbank, and fundraise for candidates

 We have a strategic, targeted focus on